ProyectosDeProgramacion/Proyecto-Alquiler/README.md

 Small improvements or fixes are always appreciated.
 Thanks to GitHub we:
 - Review pull requests
 - Help us stay on top of new and old issues

+Our preferred channels of communication are all public, but if you’d like to give any feedback to us in private first, contact our community coordinators at proyectosprogra3@gmail.com